tdewolff/go-vue-template/README.md

 ## Ready-up for your application

-* Set name and host in config.json
+* Rename config.json.dist to config.json and set name, host and client keys
 * Set title in client/index.html
 * Set JWT secret in main.go
 * Add social login client IDs and secrets to config.json